 We’ve all had it, a new local baker posts on Facebook.
 They’re selling a 7 tier, all singing, all dancing wedding cake for £30.
 How can you compete?
 Well, you can’t and here’s why you shouldn’t AND why you shouldn’t let it bother you.
-In this post I’m going to tell you why you should ignore the competition!
+In this post I’m going to tell you why you should ignore the competition when cake making!

 You’ve been in business a little while.
 You’ve just started getting some steady business, some returning customers and then you see it…..the Facebook post from a new baker on the block.
 There they are selling everything and more for knock down prices that you can’t possibly compete with.
 It knocks you for six.